maxio-com/stoplight-platform-api-docs/portal/content/development-tools/chargify-js/configurations.md

 });
 ```

-* when you use Stripe as the gateway
+When you use Stripe as the gateway:

 ```javascript
 chargify.load({